0x1777/chrome-new-tab-page/README.md

-This is a chrome extension that replaces the new tab page.
-It displays the time and date on a background that changes color based on the time of day.
+This extension replaces Chrome's default New Tab page.
+It displays the current date and time on a background that changes color depending on the time of day.